ApekshaH07/Telling-Stories-with-Data/Final_Project_Part2.md

 ## User Research

- **a.Target audiences: Any person above who is curious about their individual carbon footprint and wants to know how to contribute towards mitigating climate change.**
+ **a.Target audiences: Any person who is curious about their individual carbon footprint and wants to know how to contribute towards mitigating climate change.**

  **b.
-Approach: In interviewed a few of my peers at school, family members and friends to understand their whether they found this story impactful.**
+Approach: I interviewed a few of my peers at school, family members and friends to understand their whether they found this story impactful.**

  **c.
 Interview Questions & Responses**